 The Hagadah tells us this explicitly.
 First of all, we have the four children: the wise, the evil, the simple, and the one who doesn't know how to ask.
 Let us not forget the fact that all four of these children, even the evil one, are there at the Seder table.
-If they are there, then they have not gone completely away.
-They deserve respect, and if they get it they will participate in the uplifted.
+If they are there, then they have not cut their ties to Judaism and their family.
+They deserve respect, and if they get it they will participate and be uplifted.

-Furthermore, there is a passage where the sage had lived for 70 years before someone explained to him the simple proof that the exodus from Egypt must be recalled at night.
-The content is a separate discussion, but the very fact that a 70 year old sage had an obvious and simple proof presented to him by much younger scholars is a lesson for all of us.
+Furthermore, there is a passage where the 70 year-old sage had a proof explained to him by a much younger scholar.
+The content is a separate discussion, but the this is a lesson for all of us.
 Who is a wise person?
 One learns from any person, young or old, learned or unlearned.

-Judaism teaches that if someone teaches me even one word of Tora, I must treat him with respect.
+Judaism teaches that if someone teaches me even one word of Torah, I must treat him with respect.
 All the more so the participants in your Seder who will teach you a lot.